Puchaczov/Musoq/README.md

     ) as Events
 from Events e

--- Count word frequencies from text with p as (
+-- Count word frequencies within text with p as (
     select
         Replace(Replace(ToLowerInvariant(w.Value), '.', ''), ',', '') as Word